Webhooks

 Supported events

-Paidy sends webhook notifications for the following requests (when successful).
+Paidy sends webhook notifications in the following cases.

 • EVENT TYPE